majkaelaholt/money-nest/README.md

 # Money Nest

-Money Nest is a personal budgeting, debt, and calendar-based cashflow app built for paycheck-to-paycheck planning, debt tracking, recurring bills, and short-term financial visibility.
+Money Nest is a personal budgeting, debt, and cashflow planning app built for paycheck-to-paycheck money management.

-It is designed as a cozy money command center for managing:

-* cash accounts
-* planned and cleared transactions
-* recurring bills
-* paycheck estimates
-* credit cards
-* loans
-* BNPL/installment plans
-* medical payment plans
-* savings goals
+Current version: `money-nest-v2-166`

+## Important Notes

+### Data is saved in the browser

+Money Nest currently saves data in browser storage.

+This means data is tied to the same:

-* reimbursements/IOUs
+* device
-* upcoming debt payments
+* browser
-* projected balances
+* website URL

-## Current Version

-Current app version: `money-nest-v2-160`

-## How the App Works

-Money Nest runs as a static web app.
-It can be hosted with GitHub Pages using these files:
+Closing the browser or shutting down the computer should not delete data.
+However, clearing browser/site data can remove saved Money Nest data.

+### GitHub hosts the app, not the data

+GitHub Pages hosts the app files, such as:

 * `index.html`
 * `app.js`